shaoqiangzhang/DeepScena/README.md

 See the requirements.txt file for an overview of the packages in the environment we used to produce our results.

 ## Data preprocessing
 If the scRNA-seq expression dataset is UMI-count, please use the "preprocess_UMIcount_file.py" file to preprocess data.
-If the dataset is read-count, please use the    "preprocess_readcount_file.py" file to preproces data.
+If the dataset is read-count, please use the    "preprocess_readcount_file.py" file to preprocess data.

 ## Training and clustering